MEwers96/ReviveTheCulling/patcher/information.md

 - pip install pyinstaller

 then run in the root (where patcher.py is):

+NOTE: If the .exe already exists before running this, you may need to delete it.

 - python -m PyInstaller --onefile --distpath patcher\ --name "patch" patcher.py

 This will build the executable for you.